View Document Text

 the client’s adviser.

-The Adviser does not have a direct relationship with wrap fee program clients that use
+The Adviser does not have a direct relationship with wrap-fee program clients who use

 the Adviser’s strategy.
 Contractual agreements for the wrap fee programs are between